Hand Grown•No-dig•no harmful chemicals

-Using the growing methods described below, helps us to achieve our 2 main goals:
+By using the growing methods described below we achieve our 2 main goals:

 To grow a diverse range of high quality, nutrient dense vegetables in the most environmentally compassionate way we can.

-To maintain & enhance biodiversity on Spindlebrook Farm.
+To maintain & enhance biodiversity on Spindlebrook Farm and beyond.